squaregear/Collins/docs/syntax.md

 A function definition begins with a head that consists of the function name and the pattern of parameters it takes.
 It can optionally include a guard stating other logic that should be tested against the parameters.
 After the head is a block of instructions to be executed.
 The last expression of the function determines its return value.

-    MyAdd(int=>a, int=>b) where a>5
+    MyAdd(int=>a, {"reading":b}) where a>5
         a+b

 In this example the function name is `MyAdd`.
-The pattern being accepted here consists of two integers, the first one will be called `a` and the second one `b`.
+The pattern being accepted here consists of an integer and a map.
+It's expecting the map to contain the key `"reading"` and taking that value.
 There is a guard saying that this definition should only be executed if `a` is greater than 5.
-The block to be executed here consists of only a return value, the sum of the two values.
+The block to be executed here consists of only a return value, the sum of the two inputs.

 ### Patterns

 A pattern can consist of a simple literal, like an integer, a string, or an atom (see the [Atoms](#atoms) section for a full discussion of what atoms are).
-These expect to match both value specified and its type.
+These expect to match both the value specified and its type.

     Function(42, "hello", :my_atom)